mDeisen/ethmedbridge/ReadMe.md

 To run ethmedbridge locally and use it for further development, follow these steps:

 1. Clone the repository: `git clone https://github.com/mDeisen/ethmedbridge`
+2. Go to the app directory: `cd app`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Start the application: `npm start`
+4. Start the application: `npm run dev`

 ## Usage (DEMO)
 1. Convince your doctor to use our dApp.